goofywarp/extensions/images/README.md

 All images in this folder are licensed under the [GNU General Public License version 3](../licenses/GPL-3.0.txt).
 Please see the below list for additional attribution information.

+**Fun fact all of these are in order based on when they were made and sent to me!**

 ## fetch.png
  - Created by [@0znzw](https://scratch.mit.edu/users/0znzw)